 Better NPM'ing, Tips and Tricks using NPM

-I discovered several tips working with NPM on a daily basis.
+I discovered several tips for working with NPM on a daily basis.
 Here are the top ones.

-I presented those tips to my coworkers, the slides are available online.
+I presented those tips to my coworkers and the slides are available online.

 Reproducible builds

-Problem: your local install can/will differ from another coworkers, even on the CI server!
+Problem: your local installation can/will differ from another coworker, even on the CI server!

 Cause: Version range are problematic: "rxjs": "^6.2.2"